andrew/ultimate-awesome/README.md

 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
+- [awesome-side-channel-attack](https://github.com/phonchi/awesome-side-channel-attack) - A curated list of awesome side-channel attack resources.
 - [awesome-GNN4TDL](https://github.com/Roytsai27/awesome-GNN4TDL) - Graph Neural Networks for Tabular Data Learning (GNN4TDL).
-- [awesome-voltagent](https://github.com/voltagent/awesome-voltagent) - Carefully curated list of awesome VoltAgent resources ⚡️.
 - [awesome-ux-design-styles](https://github.com/anubhavsrivastava/awesome-ux-design-styles) - Curated list of UX styleguides and design systems.
 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.